-L PASO COUNTY TORNILLO WID provides Ground Water for Paso County. rom Hueco Bolson located Name Marlena Hernandez Phone (915) 764-2966 Este reporte incluye información importante sobre el agua para tomar.
-Para asistencia en español, favor de llamar al telefono (915) 7642966 Definitions and Abbreviations Definitions and Abbreviations The following tables contain scientific terms and measures sures, some of which may require explanation.
-Action Level: The concentration of a contaminant which, if exceede ed, triggers treatment or other requirements which a water system must follow.
-Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.
-Level 1 Assessment: A Level 1 assessment is a study of the water system t water system. o identify potential problems and determine (if possible) why total coliform bacteria have been found in our Level 2 Assessment: A Level 2 assessment is a very detailed study of the wand/or why total coliform bacteria have been found in rater system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred n our water system on multiple occasions.
-Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in o frinking water.
+EL PASO COUNTY TORNILLO WID provides ground wate El Paso County. r from Hueco Bolson located in NameMarlena Hernandez Phone (915) 764-2966 Este reporte incluye información importante sobre el agua para tomar.
+Para asistencia en español, favor de llamar al teléfono (915) 7642966 Definitions and Abbreviations Definitions and Abbreviations The following tables contain scientific terms and me asures, some of which may require explanation.
+Action Level: The concentration of a contaminant which, if exceed ed, triggers treatment or other requirements which a water system must follow.
+Avg: Regulatory compliance with some MCLs are based o n running annual average of monthly samples.
+Level 1 Assessment: A Level 1 assessment is a study of the water system water system. to identify potential problems and determine (if possible) why total coliform bacteria have been found in our Level 2 Assessment: A Level 2 assessment is a very detailed study of the and/or why total coliform bacteria have been found water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred in our water system on multiple occasions.
+Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below wi hich there is no known or expected risk to health.
+Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below v which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
-Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking contaminants. water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which control microbial contaminants. there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to million fibers per liter (a measure of asbestos)
+Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking g water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial na: not applicable.

+Maximum residual disinfectant level goal or MRDLG: